AlgoMaster Logo

 The capacity constructor is a hint, not a hard limit.
 The set can grow beyond it.
 Pre-sizing matters when you know roughly how many items you're going to add, because growing a hash table requires allocating a larger bucket array and re-hashing every existing entry into it.
 Doing that once during construction is cheaper than doing it a few times as the set fills up.

-There's also an IEnumerable<T> plus comparer overload, which is the workhorse when you want to deduplicate a sequence under custom equality.
+There's also an IEnumerable<T> plus comparer overload, used to deduplicate a sequence under custom equality.
 Building a case-insensitive set from a list of emails is a common shape:

 Four input strings collapsed to two unique customers because the comparer treats "Ada@Shop.com" and "ada@shop.com" as the same value.
 The set keeps the first form it saw for each equivalence class, which is why the output shows Ada@Shop.com rather than ada@shop.com.
 The custom comparer changes the rules for the whole life of the set: every subsequent Add, Contains, and Remove uses it too.